 Prediction errors during speech perception

-Perception inevitably depends on combining sensory input with prior expectations.
-This is particularly critical for identification of degraded input.
+Perception inevitably depends on combining sensory input with prior expectations, particularly for identification of degraded input.
 However, the underlying neural mechanism by which expectations influence sensory processing is unclear.
-Recent theories of Predictive Coding suggest that the brain passes forward the unexpected part of the sensory input while expected properties are suppressed (Prediction Error).
-However, evidence to rule out the opposite and perhaps more intuitive mechanism, in which the expected part of the sensory input is enhanced or sharpened (Sharpening), has been lacking.Read more
+Predictive Coding suggest that the brain passes forward the unexpected part of the sensory input while expected properties are suppressed (Prediction Error).
+However, evidence to rule out the opposite and perhaps more intuitive mechanism, in which the expected part of the sensory input is enhanced (Sharpening), has been lacking.Read more

 Slips of the Ear: When Knowledge Deceives Perception